lab1092/blender-manual_ja/manual/modeling/meshes/editing/basics/deleting.rst

 executing:

 At First
-   Only available in :guilabel:`Vertex` select mode, it will place the remaining vertex at the location of the first one selected.
+   Only available in *Vertex* select mode, it will place the remaining vertex at the location of the first one selected.

 At Last
-   Only available in :guilabel:`Vertex` select mode, it will place the remaining vertex at the location of the last one selected (the active one).
+   Only available in *Vertex* select mode, it will place the remaining vertex at the location of the last one selected (the active one).

 At Center
    Available in all select modes, it will place the remaining vertex at the center of the selection.